MicrosoftDocs/azure-docs/articles/security/azure-logging-auditing.md

 Events in the Azure AD Audit report are retained for 180 days.

->Note: For more information about retention on reports, see [Azure Active Directory Report Retention Policies.](https://docs.microsoft.com/azure/active-directory/active-directory-reporting-retention)
+> [!Note] For more information about retention on reports, see [Azure Active Directory Report Retention Policies.](https://docs.microsoft.com/azure/active-directory/active-directory-reporting-retention)

 For customers interested in storing their audit events for longer retention periods, the Reporting API can be used to regularly pull [audit events](https://docs.microsoft.com/azure/active-directory/active-directory-reporting-audit-events) into a separate data store.